 How to grow

 Best grown in full sun, but will still flower and look good with morning shade and afternoon sun.
-Can grow in just about any well-drained soil.
+It can grow in just about any well-drained soil.

 Care and maintenance